TizenAPI/ElottieSharp/README.md

 <e:ElottieAnimationView
     AnimationFile = "lottie.json"
     AutoPlay = "True"
+    WidthRequest = "360",
+    HeightReqyest = "360",
     HorizontalOptions="FillAndExpand"
     VerticalOptions="FillAndExpand"
 />
 ```

+> Make sure that `WidthRequest` and `HeightRequest` properties must be set before playing the animation.
+To prevent misuse, `InvalidOperationException` will be thrown, if you don't set these properties before using it.

 ### ELottieAnimationView
 `ElottieAnimationView` is a `View (Xamarin.Forms)` subclass that displays animation content.